shamimice03/Jenkins-Declarative-Pipeline/tasks/task-1:triggering-another-pipeline.md

 Suppose, we have two `pipeline` job.
 Let's named that `inital-pipeline` and `linked-pipeline`.
-Following is the way to trigger `linked-pipeline` from `inital-pipeline`
+Following is the way to trigger `linked-pipeline` from `inital-pipeline`.

 ### Jenkinsfile for `inital-pipeline`
 ```